Shahadat-ngup/Keycloak_DockerCompose/backup/README.md

 ## Notes
 - Always test your backups by restoring to a test database.
-- Automate backups for production (e.g., with a cron job).
+- Automate backups for production (e.g., with a cron job as above).
 - Store backup files securely and do not commit them to git.
+- Check `backup-cron.log` for errors if backups do not appear as expected.